 What is dactylitis, and is it related to autoimmune arthritis?

 Dactylitis, called sausage finger or toe, is common in chronic arthritis.
-Often, it is the first sign of autoimmune arthritis and can be present for a few years before other symptoms.
+It is often the first sign of autoimmune arthritis and can be present for a few years before other symptoms.
 We think the swelling is secondary to swelling of the tendons and small joints of the finger or toe.

 Generally, if a person presents with a swollen finger or toe, you need to think about a diagnosis of inflammatory arthritis.